-Article VII.
-Contracts and Dealings with Certain Other Corporations or Firms.
+Article 9: Contracts and Dealings with Certain Other Corporations or Firms.

-The members of the Executive Committee may be connected with other companies with whom from time to time this Association may have business dealings.
-No contracts or other transactions between this Association and any other corporation or firm, and no acts of this Association, shall be affected by the fact that a member of the Executive Committee is pecuniarily or otherwise interested in or is a director or officer in such other corporation or firm.
-Any member or the Executive Committee individually, or any firm of which such member of the Executive Committee may be a member, may be a party to or may be pecuniarily or otherwise interested in any contract or transaction of this Association, provided that the fact that or such firm or corporation is so interested shall be disclosed or shall have been known to the members of the Executive Committee prior to the meeting at which, or prior to the execution by members of the Executive Committee of written consents by which, action to authorize, ratify or approve such contract or transaction shall be taken.
-Any member of the Executive Committee may vote upon or give her or his written consent to any contract or other transaction between the Association and any affiliated corporation is also a director or officer of such affiliated corporation.
-Any contract, transaction, or act on behalf of the Association in a matter in which a member of the Executive Committee is personally interested as a member, director, or otherwise not taken if it is violative of the proscriptions in the Articles of Organization against the Association's use or application of its funds for private benefit; and no contract, transaction or act shall be taken on behalf of the Association if such contract, transaction or act is a prohibited transaction under Section 503 of the Internal Revenue Code, and the Regulations thereunder as they now exist or as they may hereafter be amended.
-In no event, however, shall any persons or other entity dealing with members of the Executive be obligated to inquire into the authority of the members of the to enter into and consummate any contract, transaction, or other action.
+Members of the Executive Board may be connected with other companies with whom, from time to time, this Association may have business dealings.
+No contracts or other transactions between this Association and any other corporation or firm, and no acts of this Association, shall be affected by the fact that a member of the Executive Board is financially or otherwise interested in, or is a director or officer in such other corporation or firm.
+Any member or the Executive Board individually, or any firm of which such member of the Executive Board may be a member, may be a party to or may be financially or otherwise interested in any contract or transaction of this Association, provided that the fact that such personhe or she or such firm or corporation is so interested shall be disclosed or shall have been known to the members of the Executive Board prior to the meeting at which, or prior to the execution by members of the Executive Board of written consents by which, action to authorize, ratify or approve such contract or transaction shall be taken.
+In accordance with the Association’s conflict of interest policy, no member of the Executive Board may vote upon or give their written consent to any contract or other transaction between the Association and any affiliated corporation if such memberwithout regard to the fact that he/she is also a director or officer of such affiliated corporation.
+Any contract, transaction, or act on behalf of the Association in a matter in which a member of the Executive Board is personally interested as a member, director, or otherwise shall not be approved by the Executive Committee if it is violative of the proscriptions in the Articles of Organization against the Association's use or application of its funds for private benefit.
+In no event, however, shall any persons or other entity dealing with members of the Executive Committee in their capacity as such Board be obligated to inquire into the authority of such members of the Executive CommitteeBoard to enter into and consummate any contract, transaction, or other action.

-Article VIII.
-Source and Investment of Funds
+Article 10: Source and Investment of Funds

-Funds for the operation of the Association and for the furtherance of its objectives and purposes may be derived from grants and allocations from governmental or private agencies or bodies, donations from public and private organizations, associations and individuals, and other such sources as may be approved by the Executive Committee.
-Except as otherwise provided by law or lawfully directed by any grantor or donor, the Association may retain or dispose of all or any part of any real or personal property acquired by it and invest and reinvest any funds held by it according to the judgement of the Executive Committee, without being restricted to the class of investments which fiduciaries are or hereafter may be permitted by law to make.
+Funds for the operation of the Association and for the furtherance of its objectives and purposes may be derived from grants and allocations from governmental or private agencies or bodies, donations from public and private organizations, associations and individuals, and other such sources as may be approved by the Executive Board.
+Except as otherwise provided by law or lawfully directed by any grantor or donor, the Association may retain or dispose of all or any part of any real or personal property acquired by it and invest and reinvest any funds held by it according to the judgement of the Executive Board, without being restricted to the class of investments which fiduciaries are or hereafter may be permitted by law to make.

-Article IX.
-Prohibition Regarding the Use of Funds and Distribution of Assets on Dissolution.
+Article 11: Prohibition Regarding the Use of Funds and Distribution of Assets on Dissolution: